Future-proofing workflows with Canon's PTZ cameras

 The Canon CR-N100

 Even though it's an entry-level PTZ camera, the CR-N100 is equipped with premium features such as high-quality 4K UHD 30p recording, NDI|HX support and compatibility with Auto Tracking.
-It's furnished with a wide array of connectivity options too, including an RS-422 Serial port, HDMI output and a UVC-compliant USB port that allows the CR-N100 to be connected to a computer and used as a standalone USB camera.
-A LAN port that supports PoE+ helps to simplify installation, offering a single-cable solution for power, control and streaming.
+It's furnished with a wide array of connectivity options too, including a UVC-compliant USB port that allows the CR-N100 to be used as a standalone USB camera.

 "It's a PTZ camera that satisfies a host of different applications, from video conferencing and keynote speeches to recording and livestreaming lectures," Matthew points out.
 "And it's designed to be easy to get up and running, be that through Canon's apps or via HDMI, USB or IP."